Who I Am in Theory and Practice

 Paulo Coelho, gifted from a friend, that I hold very dear to my heart.
 It was the first book by

-and gradually add to it whenever I come across a sweet bookshop.
+decades old, and gradually add to it whenever I come across a sweet bookshop.

 Other than writing it out, I like expressing my feelings through music as well.
 I’ve been playing